oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 8. In the policy field, enter the following policy statements.
 Substitute `{group name}` and `{compartment name}` with the appropriate values.

+    - For the **Get Started with Oracle Data Safe Fundamentals** workshop, you require the following permissions.
+The first statement allows the user group to register an Oracle Database with Oracle Data Safe and create and manage Oracle Data Safe resources in the specified compartment.
+The second statement allows the user group to create an Autonomous Database in the specified compartment and use it with Oracle Data Safe.

     ```
     <copy>
     Allow group {group name} to manage data-safe-family in compartment {compartment name}